mudgen/governance-token-diamond/README.md

 > Note: A diamond is a contract that uses the code of its "facet" contracts to execute functionality.
 Diamond implementations follow the [Diamond Standard](https://eips.ethereum.org/EIPS/eip-2535).

-An ERC20 governance token diamond that can govern a project as well as itself.
-Implemented using the Diamond Standard.
+This is an ERC20 governance token diamond that can be used to govern a project as well as itself.

 The `GovernanceTokenDiamond` contract is the governance token diamond.
 It routes function calls to the facets defined in the facets folder.